twooster/holz/README.md

 * No `v` (version), `hostname`, or `pid` fields by default; you can add them if you wish, but I don't need or want them.
 Create your own logger factory with `fields` set if you need 'em.
 * No extra cruft: No syslog, no file rotation, no stream management.
-Just logging, stupid.
+Just stdout.

 ## Use